 If we do not complete a transfer to or from your account on time or in the correct amount according to our agreement/disclosure with you, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable, for instance:

-- If, through no fault of ours, you do not have enough money in your account to make the transfer; If the home banking equipment or software was not working properly and you knew about the breakdown when you started the transfer;
+- If, through no fault of ours, you do not have enough money in your account to make the transfer; If the internet home banking equipment or software was not working properly and you knew about the breakdown when you started the transfer;

 - If circumstances beyond our control (such as fire or flood) prevent the transfer despite reasonable precautions that we have taken.

-We shall not be responsible for any other loss, damage or injury whether caused by the equipment, software and/or the home banking service, nor shall we be responsible for any direct, indirect, special or consequential damages arising in any way out of the installation, use or maintenance of your equipment, software and/or service, except where the law requires a different standard.
+We shall not be responsible for any other loss, damage or injury whether caused by the equipment, software and/or the internet home banking service, nor shall we be responsible for any direct, indirect, special or consequential damages arising in any way out of the installation, use or maintenance of your equipment, software and/or service, except where the law requires a different standard.
 We do not make any warranties concerning the equipment, the software or any part thereof, including, without limitations, any warranties of fitness for a particular purpose or warranties of merchantability.

 Errors and Questions: